, ,

 Superior resident Ben Griffith, 61, said he was thinking of the economy and the nation’s southern border when he cast his vote for former Republican President Donald Trump, saying he would fight for the average Joe.

-“I am looking for for just someone or an administration, who cares about the American people.
+“I am looking for someone or an administration, who cares about the American people.
 I don’t see that with this administration, and I don’t like the way the country is heading,” Griffith said, adding he feels the economy was booming under Trump.

 Superior 2024 election